 Get exclusive member benefits & effect social change.
 Join Today

 Factor VII is a protein produced in the liver that plays an important role in helping your blood to clot.
-It is one of about 20 clotting factors involved in the complex process of blood clotting.
-To understand Factor VII deficiency, it helps to understand the role factor VII plays in normal blood clotting.
+It’s one of about 20 clotting factors involved in the complex process of blood clotting.
+To understand factor VII deficiency, it helps to understand the role factor VII plays in normal blood clotting.

 The normal blood clotting process occurs in four stages:

 When a blood vessel is cut, the damaged blood vessel immediately constricts to slow blood loss.
 Then, the injured blood vessel releases a protein called tissue factor into the bloodstream.
 The release of tissue factor acts like an SOS call, signaling blood platelets and other clotting factors to report to the scene of the injury.

 Platelets in the bloodstream are the first to arrive at the injury site.
 They attach themselves to the damaged tissue, and to each other, forming a temporary, soft plug in the wound.
 This process is known as primary hemostasis.

 Once the temporary plug is in place, the blood clotting factors go through a complex chain reaction to release fibrin, a tough, stringy protein.
 Fibrin wraps itself in and around the soft clot until it becomes a tough, insoluble fibrin clot.
 This new clot seals the broken blood vessel, and creates a protective covering for new tissue growth.

 4. Wound Healing and Destruction of the Fibrin Plug

 After a few days, the fibrin clot starts to shrink, pulling the edges of the wound together to help new tissue grow over the wound.
 As the tissue is rebuilt, the fibrin clot dissolves and is absorbed.

 If factor VII does not function properly, or there is too little of it, the stronger fibrin clot cannot form properly.